 Check to see how long the insurance payout will take to come through if you need to claim

+Depending on what is required to make a claim, an insurance payout could be delayed.
 Some insurance companies can take a while to pay a claim.
-You really shouldn’t have to wait long and with Insuranceline, you’ll generally receive a pay out within 24 hours of sending in a complete claim.
+You really shouldn’t have to wait long and with Insuranceline, you’ll generally receive a pay out within 24 hours of sending in a complete, valid claim.

 Can I change my mind once I’ve purchased a policy?